stefalda/react-localization/README.md

 [ReactNativeLocalization module](https://github.com/stefalda/ReactNativeLocalization/).

 ### Note about version 1.x
- This library has been refactored to use the newly created [localized-strings package]((https://github.com/stefalda/localized-strings), now added as a dependency, so to unify the code and make it easier to mantain
+ This library has been refactored to use the newly created [localized-strings package]((https://github.com/stefalda/localized-strings), now added as a dependency, so to unify the code and make it easier to mantain.

+ All the basic code is now in the localized-strings project but this React version add support for embedding JSX code in the formatted strings, by overriding the formatString method.

 ## How it works